METALS-Aluminium hits one-month low on global demand worries

 “On the whole, I still have most of these base metals markets in deficit this year, but deficits don’t matter without better demand.”

-Benchmark aluminium on the London Metal Exchange dropped for a third session and had slipped 0.7% to $1,787.50 a tonne by 1000 GMT, its weakest since July 3.
+Benchmark aluminium on the London Metal Exchange dropped for a third session and slipped 0.9% to $1,784 a tonne in official open-outcry trading, its weakest since July 3.

 * FED: Also weighing on markets were comments by the head of the U.S. central bank that an interest rate cut might not be the start of a lengthy campaign to shore up the economy against risks.